 What is Face Recognition?

-A face recognition system works by taking an image of a face and making a prediction about whether the face matches other faces in a provided database.
+A face recognition system works by taking an image of a face and making a prediction about whether the face matches another face or other faces in a provided database.
 The technology is designed to compare and predict potential matches of faces regardless of their expression, facial hair, and age.